AustinCWells/numbers-for-PM-estimation-problems/README.md

 **Notes on PPC**

-PPC can vary base on the size, type, location, market size, competition, etc. It can easly range from $0.05 to $85.
+PPC can vary base on the size, type, location, market size, competition, etc. It can easily range from $0.05 to $85.
 More competitive markets generally have much higher prices.
 While the bulk of clicks will earn in the $0.05-$0.60 range the most expensive clicks can be major revenue drivers.

 [Most Expensive](http://www.wordstream.com/articles/most-expensive-keywords)